-Be a responsible pet owner.
+Practice responsible pet guardianship.

 Free-roaming pets are vulnerable to a multitude of dangers.
 92% of conflict between wildlife and domestic dogs occurs when dogs are running at large.
 For everyone's safety, obey leash laws and keep cats indoors or in a secured enrichment area.